Being a Bi Man Isn’t About Being a “Masculine” Fantasy

 In addition to giving away tons of sweet bi prizes, including our fun and kicky “Bi Kisses,” the Bi.org booth welcomes visitors to “Ask a Bi Person.”
 There are a lot of misconceptions out there about bi people, so it is a meaningful opportunity to set the record straight (so to speak) one visitor at a time.
 Not every question we get asked is polite.
 Some are outright hostile.
 And some, while well intentioned, demonstrate an unintentional lack of sensitivity, as well as a lack of understanding.
 But, hey, that’s why we’re here: to address these issues.
 So, I try not to take offense (and even if I do, I try not to show it).
 It’s a bit like being a bi diplomat for a day.

-I’ve been asked if I’m “really” bisexual.
-I reply that I am and if they still doubt it I sometimes joke that they are welcome to interrogate my wife and my boyfriends about it.
+I’ve been asked if I’m “really” bi.
+I reply that I am and if they still doubt it I sometimes joke that they are welcome to interrogate my wife and boyfriend about it.
 I’ve been asked if someone has to be exactly “50/50” into men and women to be bisexual.
 They do not; “homoflexible” and “heteroflexible” definitely qualify.

 One question I’ve never been asked is “are bi men more masculine than gay men.”
 But that’s only because the assumption is so ingrained in the minds of some people that they wouldn’t think to question it.
 Instead, I’m constantly asked questions that clearly assume this stereotype is true.
 Recently, at San Diego Pride, a gay gentleman asked me, and I quote: “Are these the colors of the bi flag?
 Pink, purple, and… lavender?
 Because I would have thought you guys would choose more ‘manly’ colors – you know like green and brown or something like that.”